angelahjhong/DS-4002-Project-3/README.md

 ## Documentation
 Our data was pulled from [Hugging Face](https://huggingface.co/datasets/garythung/trashnet)
 * **SCRIPTS folder:** contains "ImageData_Analysis.ipynb" which includes the CNN model training and "ImageData_CleaningEDA.ipynb" which includes the data cleaning and EDA.
 * **DATA folder:**  contains "ImageData_CleaningEDA.ipynb" which includes data cleaning and initial EDA.
+This folder also contrains "Data Appendix.pdf" and "Instructions to Download Data.pdf."
 * **OUTPUTS folder:** "Results Appendix.pdf" which stores the model figures and accuracy graphs computed from our analysis.

 ## How to Reproduce Results